cloudsiskom/voicePHPSDK/README.md

 ## Environments

 The SDK can be configured to use a different environment for making API calls.
 Available environments are:
+(Please choose to which partner you are connected to)
 ### Fields

 | Name | Description |